OCA/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

    is now 'Invoiced', even when the quantity ordered does not match with the quantity invoiced, because you did return some products.

-Remark: As part of the 3-way match proces, if you accept that you will not claim for a refund for the quantity returned to the supplier, just set the purchase status as 'Done' at the end of the process, and the quantity to invoice for the items will be set to 0 (because you have accepted the
+Remark: As part of the 3-way match process, if you accept that you will not claim for a refund for the quantity returned to the supplier, just set the purchase status as 'Done' at the end of the process, and the quantity to invoice for the items will be set to 0 (because you have accepted the